EffiSciencesResearch/challenge_data_2021/2_goal_description_en.md

 ## Challenge rules

+Effisciences will distribute a prize of 600 euros to the best team.

+At the end of the challenge, the different teams will have to send their code to crsegerie@gmail.com with the heading: "Challenge Data - Submission".
+We will give you general feedbacks on the quality of your code.

 - Participants are not allowed to label images by hand.
 - Participants are not allowed to use other datasets.
 They are only allowed to use the datasets provided.
 - Participants are not allowed to use arbitrary pre-trained models.
 Only ImageNet pre-trained models are allowed.

+In case of suspected cheating, an oral interview will be requested.